-“For having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty.”
+“For having integrated insights from psychological research into economic science, especially concerning human judgment and decision making under uncertainty.”

-NSF support for Kahneman includes awards spanning the 1990s (9109670) to the present for his research on decision making and uncertainty.
+NSF support for Kahneman includes awards starting in the 1990s (#9109670) for his research on decision making and uncertainty.
 NSF's support for Smith began with an award in 1962 and includes a series of 20 electronically available awards

-NSF support for Akerlof includes 13 awards from the 1970s (7523076) to the present.
-Spence's NSF support includes three awards in the 1970s (7309257).
-Stiglitz has been supported by 10 NSF awards from 1974 (7422182) to the present (0333418).
+NSF support for Akerlof includes 13 awards from the 1970s (7523076) to the 2000s.
+Spence's NSF support includes three awards in the 1970s (37309257).
+Stiglitz

-2000JAMES J. HECKMAN
+JAMES J. HECKMAN